berkayilmaz188/STM32_UART_Binary_Communication/README.md

 For this purpose, a function was created to interpret the message data in the queue.
 If the message type is 0x01, it checks the LED status flag; if 0x02 is received, it activates the flag for controlling LED blink, and if 0x03 is received, it activates the flag for controlling LED with PWM.

 Later on, the goal was to extract parameter data from the message data, but I haven't implemented that part yet.

+You can interpret the message format and data according to your own purpose.